dullroar/ten-steps-to-linux-survival/README.md

 How Do You Google, `man`?
 -------------------------

 You can often search the internet for "UNIX" documentation, and the `man` pages have long been online.
-A site I like (and link to a lot here) is <http://linux.die.net/man/> .
+A site I like (and link to a lot here) is <http://linux.die.net/man/>.
 Often, though, you can just google ["man ls"](https://www.google.com/#q=man+ls) and the top hits will be what you want.

 ***However***, there are times you need to be careful.
-Googling for either `man touch` or `man tail`, for example, will probably not give you the results you seek and may set off filters at work, so be careful out there and remember to bookmark a couple of actual `man` page sites so that you can go there directly and look up a command.
+Searching the internet for either `man touch` or `man tail`, for example, will probably not give you the results you seek and may set off filters at work, so be careful out there and remember to bookmark a couple of actual `man` page sites so that you can go there directly and look up a command.

 Books and Stuff
 ---------------

 There are several consistently high-quality free sources of information on various parts of Linux and related systems on the internet.

--   [**The Linux Documentation Project (LDP)**](http://www.tldp.org/guides.html) - has fallen a bit behind over the years, but still has two of the best `bash` scripting books out there, [*Bash Guide for Beginners*](http://www.tldp.org/LDP/Bash-Beginners-Guide/html/index.html) and [*Advanced Bash-Scripting Guide*](http://www.tldp.org/LDP/abs/html/index.html) .
+-   [**The Linux Documentation Project (LDP)**](http://www.tldp.org/guides.html) - has fallen a bit behind over the years, but still has two of the best `bash` scripting books out there, [*Bash Guide for Beginners*](http://www.tldp.org/LDP/Bash-Beginners-Guide/html/index.html) and [*Advanced Bash-Scripting Guide*](http://www.tldp.org/LDP/abs/html/index.html).
 I continue to use the latter all the time.

 -   [**Arch Linux Wiki**](https://wiki.archlinux.org/) - you may not think this would be useful if you are running Debian or Fedora or something else, but remember most "UNIX" systems are all very similar, and often the best documentation on a package or setting something up in Linux is in the Arch wiki.